buildandtell/info/README.md

   - School sessions
   - Organizing events for school students

-## What will we do exactly in the community?
-The utopian buildandtell community will be one where a bunch of learners come together with the things they built and tell other members how they did that, resulting in an interactive learning experience.
-Since majority of learners are not building things already; so initially the community is about teaching learners how to build things through open source contributions, tech events and online and offline interactions.

-Not only this will help learners learn better and get better opportunities, it will also help in better activism and bonding in the state.
-Take example of how the developer community in Kerala came together during 2018 floods to build [Kerela Rescue](https://keralarescue.in/)

 ## Online services
 The website, wiki, wikifarm and the forum will all be in one server.